Faculty Support for Accommodations

 • Announcing to class that students with accommodations need to make an appointment with you to discuss their specific accommodation needs.
 This helps ensure student privacy and inadvertent disclosure of a student’s disability status does not occur in front of others.

 • Not accepting disability diagnostic documentation directly from the student.
-Instructors receive a copy of the Letter of Accommodation by CWI email and can access the most up to date version of it in the Faculty Access Portal.
+Instructors receive a copy of the Letter of Accommodation by CWI email and can access the most up to date version of it in the AIM Faculty Portal.

 • Staying in contact with students who receive accommodations.